Skip to main content

 The MCP server speaks JSON-RPC 2.0 over stdio.
 When an AI agent connects, it:

-1. Discovers tools — each subcommand becomes a tool with a JSON Schema derived from your :args declarations
+1. Discovers tools — each leaf subcommand becomes a tool with a JSON Schema derived from its own :args declarations.
+Nested commands are fully traversed.

 2. Invokes tools — the agent calls a tool, argsh maps the JSON arguments back to CLI flags and re-invokes your script as a subprocess

-3. Returns results — stdout becomes the tool result, stderr is included for context
+3. Returns results — stdout becomes the tool result, stderr is emitted as log notifications after execution

 Your script is both the CLI and the tool server.
 The :usage/:args declarations are the single source of truth.